 In a life threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.

 The surgery is equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend the Accident & Emergency (A&E) Department at The County Hospital.
-Please note this is not a 24 hour service - Please click here for further information and options.
+If the injury is more severe or may involve a broken bone then you should attend the Accident and Emergency (A&E) Department at The County Hospital (please note this is not a 24 hour service).

 Also in the event of poisoning or overdose the attend A&E

-If you are unable to book an advance routine appointment & need to be seen sooner the receptionists can book an emergency triage time for you on the day you call & you will receive a phone call from one of the GPs.
+If you are unable to book an advance routine appointment and need to be seen sooner the receptionists can book an emergency triage time for you on the day you contact us.
+You will then receive a telephone call from one of the GPs.
 They will advise you or arrange appointment for you if you need to be seen either on that day or within a few days.

-The Triage Nurse offers a Minor Illness Clinic each weekday morning-phone at 08:00 to book an appointment.
+The Triage Nurse offers a Minor Illness Clinic each weekday morning phone at 8am to book an appointment.